raywritescode/raywritescode.github.io/posts/weekly-review/_posts/2016-01-03-weekly-review.md

     This is a blog about coding.
 Because I don't have any coding specific work from this week to write about, I'll write about non-coding topics: *Star Wars*, video gaming, and cars.

-* I watched [Star Wars: The Force Awakens](http://www.imdb.com/title/tt2488496) and I'm glad that I paid an extra $5 above standard movie ticket fee to watch it on an extra-wide screen and with an enhanced sound system.
+* I watched [Star Wars: The Force Awakens](http://www.imdb.com/title/tt2488496) and I'm glad that I paid an extra $5 above the standard movie ticket price to watch it on an extra-wide screen and with an enhanced sound system.

     The special effects were top-notch and I liked all the new characters that were introduced.
 Seeing characters from the earlier *Star Wars* movies gave me a sense of nostalgia.
 The storyline gave me many moments of deja vu mostly connected to the original 1977 *Star Wars (A New Hope)*.